PawelJanecki/angular-isolated-unit-tests/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Unit testing in Angular

-This course is up to date.
+Examples:
+    - pipe
+    - service
+    - component
+    - mocking to isolated code

 To get started, clone the repo or download it